-Foiling the attempt of the on-comers, holding the gripe of authority; Things have rules, after which they must be performed; Nations have laws that must not be violated.
+Things have rules, after which they must be performed; Nations have laws that must not be violated.
 The guest reverently brings his gift, and the host becomes proud; The lord dislikes admonition, and the subordinate flatters.
-What is the meaning of Gantô's questioning Tokusan?
+What is the intent of Gantô's questioning Tokusan?
 One raising, one suppressing - observe well his mind and action!